Heritage Steam Railway Carriage Roof

-- To train the workshop personnel how to apply the system themselves.
+- To train the workshop personnel on how to apply the system themselves.

 - An added problem for us was that the new canvas would have a double row of stitching through the canvas, top centre of the roof which would have to be sealed.

-We developed a specification and technical design for a completely new concept for this project by using solvent free resins to create a really tough and yet fully flexible systems.
+We developed a specification and technical design for a completely new concept for this project by using solvent-free resins to create a really tough yet fully flexible system.

-- A clear solvent free epoxy primer coat which would be applied directly to the timber.
+- A clear solvent-free epoxy primer coat would be applied directly to the timber.

 - Any remaining holes, cavities or countersunk screw holes were to be filled with a specialised thickened version of the primer coat.

 - The canvas would then be applied and fully encapsulated in layers of a special flexible version of an epoxy coating material.